 - 1. Course Length - i.
 Minimum of 45 seconds to a maximum of 55 seconds - ii.
-Baseline settings per event will be announced by Chief judge via rider information email and at the rider check-in meeting. - 2.
-The baseline setting allows for the rider to adjust only the speed and/or center tab.
+Baseline speed is 11.3 - 2.
+The baseline setting allows for the rider to adjust the speed and/or center tab.
 It is the rider's responsibility to make sure that this is clearly communicated to the boat driver and head boat judge in the boat at the time of run. - 3.
 Any protest related to speed must be made by the competitor at the time it occurs.